The Learning Center,

 • Transitions...Pathways to Employment or College offered to students near completion of their GED or HSD who are ready to transition to college or a specific career technical skill based program (English only).

-• Credit Recovery (English only); a program designed for high school students (see below for further details).An individualized course of study based on assessment, schedule, and goals will be designed for each student enabling students to earn their high school diploma or pass the GED exams while improving their skills for college or career training.
+• Credit Recovery (English only); a program designed for high school students (see below for further details).An individualized course of study based on assessment, schedule, and goals will be designed for each student enabling students to earn their high school diploma while improving their skills for college or career training.
 Courses are offered in teacher directed classrooms with a blend of online, direct and individualized instruction, aligned with the Common Core State Standards (CCSS).
 There is a limited home study format available on a counselor referral basis.

 Program Requirements:All students (except credit recovery) must meet the following criteria to enroll in classes and maintain ongoing enrollment: